Both Sides Now: It was the Best of Times, It was the Worst of Times?

 Exhibition at Chi K11 Art Space (K11 Art Mall), 9 October – 1 November 2015

 Both Sides Now 2 attempts, through moving image works, to explore national identity and culture, and to raise questions about both China & Hong Kong and the UK.
 Comparisons between both countries arise – revolution and referendum, richness and austerity, lions and tigers.
 And unicorns.

 Both Sides Now 2 – It was the Best of Times, it was the Worst of Times is the second phase of a long-term project that proposes (historical) re-readings of artists’ moving image from Hong Kong, China and the UK.
 By selecting video works of art, animations and documentary films, produced by Hong Kong and UK artists from 1989 to 2014, the project will reinterpret the experience of here and now by looking into the potentially excluded and forgotten moving images of Hong Kong.

-The programme at CFCCA includes work by: David Blandy, Birdy Chu, Lucy Clout, Lu Yang, Rachel Maclean, Map Office, Ellen Pau, Wong Ping, Daniel Shanken, Ben Rivers.
+The programme includes work by: David Blandy, Lucy Clout, Rachel Maclean, Daniel Shanken, Ben Rivers

-The exhibition has been curated by videoclub (UK) and Videotage (Hong Kong) in collaboration with CFCCA.
-It is supported by CFCCA, Arts Council England, and Hong Kong Arts Development Council.
+The exhibition has been curated by videoclub (UK) and Videotage (Hong Kong).
+It is supported by K11 Art Foundation, Arts Council England, and Hong Kong Arts Development Council.